alexmolas/alexmolas.github.io/_posts/2023-01-11-chess-960-initial-position.md

 In this post, I've shown that

-- using the standard threshold to determine significant results is not valid when having more than one comparison, and it needs to be adjusted.
+- using the standard threshold to determine significant results is not valid when having more than one comparison, and it needs to be adjusted;
-- there are no statistically significant differences in the winning rates, ie: we can't say that a variation is preferable for white than another.
+- there are no statistically significant differences in the winning rates, ie: we can't say that a variation is preferable for white than another;
-- past rates don't imply future rates.
+- past rates don't imply future rates;
-- stockfish evaluations don't predict winning rates.
+- stockfish evaluations don't predict winning rates;
 - knowing which variation is being played doesn't help to predict the result of a match.

 However, I'm aware that the data I've used is not representative of the problem I wanted to study in the first place.
 This is because the data accessible at Lichess is skewed towards non-professional players, and even though I've used data from players with a decent ELO (from 1800 to 2100) they are pretty far from the players participating in the Chess960 World Cup (>2600).
 The problem is that the number of players with an ELO >2600 is very low (209 according to [chess.com](https://www.chess.com/players?page=10)), and not all of them play regularly Chess960 in Lichess, so the number of games with such characteristics is almost zero.

 ---
+[^0]: I'm always open to criticism, but I find it funny that I've received dozens of negative comments with several hundred likes each, yet my analytics provider shows that only 30 people visited the link during that time period :)
+[^1]: Assume that the standard variation is not considered when playing Chess960.
-[^1]: In my opinion it's easier to reason about A/B testing when using the bayesian framework.
+[^2]: In my opinion it's easier to reason about A/B testing when using the bayesian framework.
 Having access to the full disitrubtion of the winning probabilities makes answering complex questions much more easier than using the frequentist approach.